samyuktajayaram-stack/Technology-Design-Foundations/README.md

 <img width="147" height="167" alt="Screenshot 2025-09-05 at 9 17 14 PM" src="https://github.com/user-attachments/assets/90cfae2a-3ed8-4ee7-813e-b17aba865e3f" />

 At first I thought that maybe the baud rate in the code wasn't matching the one on the serial monitor.
-But the two were the set to the same rate.
+But the two were set to the same rate.
 After a quick search, I found that the issue could be that it was printing the word too frequently which was overflowing the serial monitor.
 I changed the delay to 500, and this seemed to do the trick.

 <img width="260" height="171" alt="Screenshot 2025-09-05 at 9 12 46 PM" src="https://github.com/user-attachments/assets/7c75ca0c-538b-4f90-86a0-d4f7b2abf79c" />